-A Dutch journalist has been killed while covering a government-backed offensive against ISIL in the group's Libyan stronghold city of Sirte, 450km east of Tripoli.
+Prominent Dutch journalist Jeroen Oerlemans has been killed covering a government offensive against ISIL in the group's Libyan stronghold of Sirte, a city 450km east of Tripoli.

-Dr Akram Gliwan, spokesman for a hospital in Misrata where pro-government fighters are treated, told AFP news agency that photographer Jeroen Oerlemans was "shot in the chest by an IS sniper while covering battles in Sirte", referring to the Islamic State of Iraq and the Levant (ISIL) group sniper.
+Dr Akram Gliwan, spokesman for a hospital in Misrata, told the AFP news agency that Oerlemans was shot in the chest by an Islamic State of Iraq and the Levant (ISIL) group sniper.
 The photographer's body had been transferred there from Sirte.

 Oerlemans was working in Libya for a number of organisations, including the Belgian weekly Knack magazine, which confirmed his death on Sunday.

 Hundreds of people also took to social media to remember the well-respected journalist, to share his work, and to offer condolences to his family.

-Oerlemans was held hostage by ISIL with British photo journalist Jon Cantlie in 2012, but he was consequently released.
+Oerlemans was held hostage by ISIL with British photo journalist John Cantlie in 2012, but he was later released.

-Forces allied with Libya's UN-backed Government of National Accord (GNA) launched an assault against the ISIL bastion in May.
+Forces allied to Libya's UN-backed Government of National Accord (GNA) launched an assault against the ISIL bastion in May.

-ISIL fighters holed up in Sirte, the birthplace of slain Libyan leader Muammar Gaddafi, responded with suicide bombings and sniper fire, slowing the government-backed advance.
+ISIL fighters holed up in Sirte, the birthplace of Gaddafi, have responded with suicide bombings and sniper fire, slowing the government-backed advance.

 Fighting on Sunday killed at least 10 ISIL fighters and eight pro-government fighters around Sirte, the Tripoli-based GNA said.